William Baumol, economist of broad range and influence, dies at 95

-"They showed that slow-productivity-growth sectors face rising costs and prices compared to high-productivity-growth sectors," said Alan Kreuger, the Lynn Bendheim Thoman, Class of 1976, and Robert Bendheim, Class of 1937, Professor in Economics and Public Policy.
+"They showed that slow-productivity-growth sectors face rising costs and prices compared to high-productivity-growth sectors," said Alan Krueger, the Lynn Bendheim Thoman, Class of 1976, and Robert Bendheim, Class of 1937, Professor in Economics and Public Policy.
 "This explains, for example, why college tuition and health care costs represent a rising share of our budgets."

 Burton Malkiel, the Chemical Bank Chairman's Professor of Economics, Emeritus, and senior economist, cited Baumol's favorite example, "As Baumol liked to say: It still takes four musicians to play a string quartet, the same number as in Mozart's time."
 Meanwhile, productivity gains mean manufactured goods can be produced more cost effectively.
 So costs rise more quickly in fields that require lots of personally delivered labor, such as the arts, health care and education.

 In a 2000 interview with Krueger, published in the Journal of Economic Perspectives, Baumol described how the concept came to him as he and Bowen examined budget information on arts groups.